lordzurp/TeenAstro_Redux/README.md

 ## Sources

-The project is separated in 2 parts, jointed on the same PCB for easier way
+The project is separated in 2 boards

 * Main board, who receive the Teensy and the GPS modules